-Ongoing Clinical Experiences (Fellowship Years 1 and 2):
+Required Inpatient Neuropsychology Consultation Service (Years 1 and 2):

-Inpatient Consultation Service: In addition to inpatient experiences that are integrated into many of our other rotations (most significantly the Inpatient Rehabilitation Rotation and the Bluebird Circle Clinic Rotation), all neuropsychology fellows provide clinical services through our inpatient neuropsychology consultation service under the supervision of attending neuropsychologists.
-Coverage is provided through a rotation system in which attending faculty rotate on a weekly basis and fellows rotate on a case-by-case basis, with current adjustments to account for the fact that fellows are currently onsite on a reduced schedule due to COVID-19 as well as allowances for provision of offsite telehealth services.
+In addition to inpatient experiences that are integrated into many of our other rotations (most significantly the Inpatient Rehabilitation Rotation and the Bluebird Circle Clinic Rotation), all neuropsychology fellows provide clinical services through our inpatient neuropsychology consultation service under the supervision of attending neuropsychologists.
+Attending faculty are assigned cases based on the clinical presentation or referral source of the patient.
+Fellows rotate on a case-by-case basis, with the expectation of no more than 1 inpatient consultation per month, unless alternate arrangements have been made to support the individual trainee's education plan.
 Consultation services are provided during normal business hours, and fellows are not required to carry a pager for after-hours services.
 Services provided currently include neuropsychological assessment (typically brief and targeted to the referral question) and consultation, including neurobehavioral status examinations and tracking of inpatients who are not cognitively ready for more comprehensive, standardized neuropsychological assessments.
-This includes patients with disorders of consciousness.
-All in person, inpatient consultation services follow robust infection control procedures that have been put in place due to COVID-19.
-Some inpatient consultation services are conducted via telehealth, as clinically appropriate.
+Neuropsychology Fellows do not treat COVID 19 positive patients.